FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 At some point the main AI API providers may develop an AI model that is better at overtly lying, or, like the serpent in Genesis, providing incomplete-truths in order to deceive the user.
-When that happens, evidence of such developments will at some point be disclosed on Gno.land to help the people understand how they are being manipulated by these AI providers.
+When that happens, evidence of such developments can be disclosed on Gno.land to help the people understand how they are being manipulated by these AI providers.

 // What do we need for the future: